Firesphere/silverstripe-solr-search/docs/06-CMS-Usage.md

 - See if there are any applicable dirty objects to re-index
 - See the latest Solr logs
 - Add, remove or edit Synonyms
+    - Note that YML based synonyms can not be edited from the CMS